stjude/RNAIndel/docs/walkthrough/README.md

                        -v ./sampledataset/sample.gatk.vcf.gz \
 ```

-The output VCF reports the expressed coding indels called from the 2 callers.
+The output VCF reports the expressed coding indels called from the 2 methods.
 Each indel is annoated in INFO field for prdicted class (somatic, germline, artifact) and by which caller is detected (built-in, external, both).
 Also,